andamira/devela/src/_docs/features.md

 Modules can be enabled independently of *environment*, *dependency* or *safety*.

-When the `dep` feature is enabled, modules will also enable their associated optional dependencies.

 - `all`: enables all the root modules and extra submodules:

 Single modules: